HePeng2016/DistributionEncode/README.md

     -config   configPATH/config

- If the config file and execute file are not locate in the same file directory, the path should be specified.
+ If the config file and execute file are not locate in the same file directory, the path should be specified in the end of command.